Stormchaser-cyber/Personal-Projects/Python Projects/Stock Data Web Scraper/README.md

 ### How to use ###
 ----
-* This project uses my own filepathing methods and since it isn't refactored to handle inputted file pathing, an individual will have to go in and manually change the filepaths for each python3 file
-* Once that is complete, you can run the python3 script either from the command line or from an editor and the rest will be taken care of by the program.
+* I have updated the file-pathing methods to be more widely used.
+It now supports windows and linux.
+* In order to run the application you would need to navigate to the directory (in the command line) that the stock_data_web_scraper_bot.py file is located in and run the following command via the command line ` python stock_data_web_scraper_bot.py `
+* If done correctly, you'll see the stock bot graphic appear and it automatically open up a chrome window and start working

 ### What is here? ###
 ----